ndekwe/terraform/README.md

 You will notice newly provisionned EC2.

 Congratulations, you have now provisionned a highly available and distributed infrastructure on AWS, via Terraform!

+Step 10: Unless you want to keep your infrastructure running, do not forget to destroy it with the following command:

+        $ terraform destroy